MoritzLost/ProcessWireDev/site/03-templating-and-development/02-twig-processwire-custom-functionality.md

 ## Type casting for twig

 A super quick but useful example for a simple extension.
-This one adds filters to typecast variables to a different type.
+This one adds filters to cast variables to a specific type.

 ```php
 // src/php/Twig/TypeCastingExtension.php